Successful Traders Avoid Poor Analysis And Sloppy Execution

 A successful trader avoids poor analysis, sloppy execution and bad choices

-I stumbled across an old article last week concerning the biggest trading mistakes in another market and I realised that it contained the answer to the key Betfair and Matchbook trading problem that plagues us all.
+I stumbled across an old article last week concerning the biggest mistakes in another market and I realised that it contained the answer to the key trading problem that plagues us all.

-The article is an endless litany of missed analysis, sloppy execution and terrible choices at key points in trading.
+The article is an endless litany of missed analysis, sloppy execution and terrible choices at key points.
 Reading it was like watching a slow motion car wreck.
 You know it’s wrong but you just can’t pull away.
 A little like the old days here on JuiceStorm with my BetBotPro Result articles.

 Tolstoy once said that every happy family is the same, but each unhappy family is unique in its own misery.
 When it comes to trading I think the exact opposite is true.
 Every happy trader is different but every unhappy trader is depressingly the same.
 What unites every losing trader is the misguided attempt to make every win the same size, while making every loss different.